razerx100/Luna/README.md

 # Luna
 Window module using Win32.
-Currently dependent on Pluto for Input managing and GaiaX or Terra for monitor's co-ordinate.Both of these can be replaced with similar Input and Graphics modules implementing the required interface.
+Currently dependent on Pluto for Input managing and GaiaX or Terra for monitor's co-ordinate.
+Both of these can be replaced with similar Input and Graphics modules implementing the required interface.

 # Dependencies
 1. [Pluto](https://github.com/razerx100/Pluto).